 A great problem for farmers in the last 20 years has been price volatility.

-The price of a tonne of wheat, for instance, has fluctuated between £55 and £220.
+The price of a tonne of wheat for instance, has fluctuated between £55 and £220.
 The cost of production of 1 acre of wheat has fluctuated between £80 and £250.

 Your pay-out will be the price drop of £30 per tonne minus an excess (let’s say £10 per tonne) and will be based on whatever tonnage of wheat you have elected to insure.

-It’s also available on many other farm commodities.
+This is also available on many other farm commodities.
 It promises to be one of the most exciting advances in helping to stabilise farm income.